Religious Dances and Formal Ceremonies

 I went on another day tour with the Royal Asiatic Society.
 I met up with my tour group outside of Anguk subway station, exit 6, at 9:30 a.m.
 There was a vendor selling socks and writing supplies nearby, while we waited a lot of the other attendees browsed the merchandise.
 I met with my friend who I had met on my previous one day tour at Petite France.
 (Click on the link to read my experience at Petite France & Garden of Morning Calm One Day Tour.

 Once we were all assembled outside of the station our tour guide waited for the next bus to take us to Sungkyunkwan University.
 This would be my first experience catching a local bus in Seoul.
 What can I say about the bus system in South Korea?
-While I was happy I was with my tour group and I didn’t have to pay attention to directions, I was not happy about our bus driver.
+While I was happy I was with my tour group and I didn’t have to pay attention to directions, I was not happy with our bus driver.

 In total, we were a group of twenty along with the regular commuters.
 The bus driver swerved along the bends in the road a little to fast.
 My body swayed back and forth with each turn.
 While I was holding onto the bus rail for dear life through the twists and turns as we went up the mountain I tried to look out at the view.